-- Basic Tools: adjustable wrench, flat-blade screwdriver, and PhillipsTM screwdriver - Access to a household cold water line with water pressure between 20 and 120 psi. - A water supply line made of 1⁄4 inch (6.4 mm) OD, copper tubing or braided water line.
+- Basic Tools: adjustable wrench, flat-blade screwdriver, and PhillipsTM screwdriver - Access to a household cold water line with water pressure between 20 and 120 psi. - A water supply line made of 1/4 inch (6.4 mm) OD, copper tubing or braided water line.
 To determine the length of copper tubing needed, you will need to measure the distance from the ice maker inlet valve at the back of the refrigerator to your cold water pipe.
 Then add approximately 7 feet (2.1 meters), so the refrigerator can be moved out for cleaning (as shown). - A shutoff valve to connect the water supply line to your household water system.
 DO NOT use a self-piercing type shutoff valve. - A compression nut and ferrule (sleeve) for connecting the water supply line to the ice maker inlet valve.

-NOTE: A water line kit is available from Sears stores or Sears Parts & Repair at an additional cost.
+NOTE: A water line kit is available through Sears retail or catalog stores at additional cost.